mbayet/mbayet.github.io/README.md

 # RGB
 What is an RGB?
-An RGB  limits different colors by mixing the 3 basic colors red, green and blue.
-The way you can connect your RGB is that you can connect it to your breadboard anywhere you want , but the is four needles and one of the needls is longer than the other one that needle is called a cathode then for the other three wires you can use resistors.
-For those who don't know what a resistor is I will talk about it in the next section.
+An RGB  limits different colors by mixing the 3 basic colors red, green, and blue.
+The way you can connect your RGB is that you can connect it to your breadboard anywhere you want, but there are four needles and one of the needles is longer than the other one that needle is called a cathode then for the other three wires you can use resistors.
+For those who don't know what a resistor is, I will talk about it in the next section.
 Here is a picture and a code.

 ![Alt text](image-15.png)